jackjazb/crafting-room/README.md

 ```
 crafting-room-frontend/.env
 ```
-STRAPI_URL="" # The URL to fetch Strapi content from (serverside, will be a Docker container in a deployed instance) IMAGE_URL=""  # Strapi's public image URL
+STRAPI_URL="" # The docker bridge network URL to fetch Strapi content from IMAGE_URL=""  # Strapi's public image URL
 BASE_URL=""   # The base URL of the site
 ```